Vtg Stencils US No. 4

 The Vtg Stencil fonts from astype are based on real-world stencils from several countries.

-It was a mass produced product and a very common tool in the United States.
+It was a mass produced product and a very common tool in the United States till the mid 1920s.

-The New York Stencil Works company was founded by Mr. J. D. Mallonee in 1888.
+In 1888 the New York Stencil Works company was owned by Mr. J. D. Mallonee.
 He was the inventor of many type tools.

 New York Stencil Works manufactured lots of parts for typewriter companies like Smith Premier, Yost, Columbia, National, Williams, and many others.